 Reserving Dates, Place, Ceremony, and Cost

 Weddings are normally held in the Historic Church which seats approximately 225 people.
-The Ministry Center seats approximately 800 people but is restricted in the hours it is available; however, for weddings anticipating more than 225 people usage of the Ministry Center may be considered (NOTE: In April 2018 a fire devastated our Ministry Center necessitating its demolition and reconstruction.
-We expect the Ministry Center to re-open in the Summer of 2020.
-Until such time, the Historic Church is the only on-site venue capable of hosting the marriage ceremony.
-Our clergy are available and willing to officiate ceremonies off-site).
+The Ministry Center Sanctuary seats approximately 800 people but is restricted in the hours it is available; however, for weddings anticipating more than 225 people, use of the Sanctuary may be considered.

 Currently, there is no charge for the use of the facilities for members of St. Andrew’s.
 For non-members, a $2500 fee is required.
 As a point of information, none of the monies collected for the use of the facilities by non-members is used for the general budget of St. Andrew’s.
 Instead, all monies collected are used locally to support Christian marriage and family ministries.